Kamiloo13/anonymize-d2v/README.md

 ---

 ## 6. Modify `start.bat`
-Make sure that all of the paths are correct (espsecially OBS path)
+Make sure that all of the paths are correct (especially OBS path)

 ---